Edited by: Keri Stooksbury

 Over 2 million years, the Gunnison River has sculpted its way through the rough terrain, leaving behind a breathtaking combination of water, rock, and sky.

 You don’t have to wait that long to enjoy the beauty of various trails and overlooks — go on a Google Earth virtual tour!

-Located in southwestern Utah, this park is famous for its iconic red rocks, natural amphitheaters, and the largest concentration of hoodoos (irregular columns of rock) on Earth.
+Located in southwestern Utah, Bryce Canyon National Park is famous for its iconic red rocks, natural amphitheaters, and the largest concentration of hoodoos (irregular columns of rock) on Earth.